devbit-showcases/linux-challenges-desmetelise/Introduction.md

 * Create a file: ```fopen("filename", "w")```

 **What do you notice about the functions to interact with a file and those to interact with an i2c device?**
+Operations use the same function on files and devices.

 ## Challenge 3: Groups